DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/4_ef.md

 ```

 Now if you run the IdentityServer project, the database should be created and seeded with the quickstart configuration data.
-You should be able to use SQL Server Management Studio or Visual Studio to connect and inspect the data.
+You should be able to use a tool like SQL Lite Studio to connect and inspect the data.

 ![](../images/ef_database.png)